shadowmanos/explore-data-with-java/tutorials/naturalLanguage/corenNLPIntro.md

 ```text
 {5=CHAIN5-["this" in sentence 1, "It" in sentence 2], 21=CHAIN21-["She" in sentence 3, "Her" in sentence 4, "her" in sentence 4], 13=CHAIN13-["Starfleet" in sentence 1, "Starfleet" in sentence 3]}
 ```
 CHAIN5 is actually wrong as "this" and "It" don't refer to the same thing.
-The other chains are correct but it failed to spot that "She", "Her" etc are related to "Ensign Sito Jaxa".
+The other chains are correct, but it failed to spot that "She", "Her" etc are related to "Ensign Sito Jaxa".

 ### Named Entity Recognition

 Apart from words like verbs and nouns a sentence may contain named entities that we should identify to extract useful information from our text.
-[Named Entity Recognition](https://en.wikipedia.org/wiki/Named-entity_recognition) may be unsuccessful if the entity and the related word are missing from the [corpus](https://en.wikipedia.org/wiki/Text_corpus) used to train the model that the NER tagging algorithm is using.
-For English, the algorithm is strongly influenced by the first letter being uppercase.
+[Named Entity Recognition](https://en.wikipedia.org/wiki/Named-entity_recognition) may be unsuccessful if the entity, and the related word are missing from the [corpus](https://en.wikipedia.org/wiki/Text_corpus) used to train the model the NER tagging algorithm is using.
+For English, the algorithm depends a lot on the first letter being uppercase.
 CoreNLP performs NER tagging by calling the `nerTags` method:
 ```kotlin
 Sentence("I'm Captain Jean-Luc Picard, of the Federation Starship Enterprise").nerTags()
 ```
 ```text
 [O, O, TITLE, PERSON, PERSON, O, O, O, ORGANIZATION, ORGANIZATION, ORGANIZATION]
 ```
-"Starship" is probably more of a VEHICLE than an ORGANIZATION so the training corpus probably didn't contain this term.
+"Starship" is probably more of a VEHICLE than an ORGANIZATION, so the training corpus probably didn't contain this term.
 "Captain" would still be identified as "TITLE" even if it was typed as "captain".
 Another example:
 ```kotlin
 Sentence("Ensign Sito Jaxa has been lost in the line of duty").nerTags()
 ```
 ```text
 [PERSON, PERSON, PERSON, O, O, O, O, O, O, O, O]
 ```
-Here it successfully recognized "Sito" and "Jaxa" as names of a person despite these name being made up probably.
+Here it successfully recognized "Sito" and "Jaxa" as names of a person despite these names probably being imaginary.

 ### Sentiment Analysis